Destination Wealth Management Sells 161 Shares of The Home Depot, Inc. (NYSE:HD)

-Destination Wealth Management cut its stake in shares of The Home Depot, Inc. (NYSE:HD – Get Rating) by 2.7% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 5,856 shares of the home improvement retailer’s stock after selling 161 shares during the period.
-Destination Wealth Management’s holdings in Home Depot were worth $1,850,000 as of its most recent SEC filing.
+Destination Wealth Management decreased its position in shares of The Home Depot, Inc. (NYSE:HD – Get Rating) by 2.7% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 5,856 shares of the home improvement retailer’s stock after selling 161 shares during the period.
+Destination Wealth Management’s holdings in Home Depot were worth $1,850,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other large investors have also recently bought and sold shares of the company.
-Cottage Street Advisors LLC boosted its stake in Home Depot by 26,657.7% in the 4th quarter.
-Cottage Street Advisors LLC now owns 3,580,444 shares of the home improvement retailer’s stock valued at $659,000 after purchasing an additional 3,567,063 shares during the period.
-Renaissance Technologies LLC acquired a new stake in Home Depot during the first quarter worth approximately $563,524,000.
-Charles Schwab Investment Management Inc. increased its stake in Home Depot by 14.5% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 10,729,735 shares of the home improvement retailer’s stock worth $3,211,731,000 after acquiring an additional 1,361,660 shares during the period.
-Altshuler Shaham Ltd bought a new stake in shares of Home Depot during the 3rd quarter valued at $341,915,000.
-Finally, Vanguard Group Inc. grew its holdings in shares of Home Depot by 1.1% during the 3rd quarter.
-Vanguard Group Inc. now owns 94,440,614 shares of the home improvement retailer’s stock worth $26,059,943,000 after purchasing an additional 1,011,858 shares in the last quarter.
-Institutional investors own 68.31% of the company’s stock.
+A number of other hedge funds have also added to or reduced their stakes in HD.
+Fairfield Bush & CO. acquired a new position in shares of Home Depot during the 1st quarter worth $27,000.
+Glassy Mountain Advisors Inc. bought a new position in shares of Home Depot in the fourth quarter worth about $30,000.
+Align Wealth Management LLC acquired a new stake in shares of Home Depot in the 4th quarter valued at approximately $30,000.
+EWG Elevate Inc. bought a new stake in shares of Home Depot during the 4th quarter valued at approximately $36,000.
+Finally, Birch Capital Management LLC lifted its stake in Home Depot by 46.3% in the 4th quarter.
+Birch Capital Management LLC now owns 120 shares of the home improvement retailer’s stock valued at $38,000 after purchasing an additional 38 shares during the last quarter.
+68.31% of the stock is owned by institutional investors.

-Home Depot (NYSE:HD – Get Rating) last posted its quarterly earnings results on Tuesday, May 16th.
-The home improvement retailer reported $3.82 earnings per share for the quarter, beating the consensus estimate of $3.80 by $0.02.
-The firm had revenue of $37.26 billion during the quarter, compared to the consensus estimate of $38.35 billion.
-Home Depot had a net margin of 10.75% and a return on equity of 1,936.63%.
-The business’s revenue was down 4.2% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $4.09 earnings per share.
-As a group, sell-side analysts anticipate that The Home Depot, Inc. will post 14.98 EPS for the current year.
+Home Depot (NYSE:HD – Get Rating) last released its quarterly earnings results on Tuesday, May 16th.
+The home improvement retailer reported $3.82 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.80 by $0.02.
+Home Depot had a return on equity of 1,936.63% and a net margin of 10.75%.
+The business had revenue of $37.26 billion during the quarter, compared to the consensus estimate of $38.35 billion.
+During the same quarter in the previous year, the business earned $4.09 EPS.
+The company’s quarterly revenue was down 4.2% on a year-over-year basis.
+On average, equities research analysts forecast that The Home Depot, Inc. will post 14.98 EPS for the current fiscal year.

 Home Depot Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Thursday, June 15th.
-Shareholders of record on Thursday, June 1st will be issued a $2.09 dividend.
-The ex-dividend date is Wednesday, May 31st.
-This represents a $8.36 annualized dividend and a yield of 2.85%.
-Home Depot’s payout ratio is currently 50.94%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, June 15th.
+Stockholders of record on Thursday, June 1st will be paid a $2.09 dividend.
+The ex-dividend date of this dividend is Wednesday, May 31st.
+This represents a $8.36 annualized dividend and a dividend yield of 2.85%.
+Home Depot’s payout ratio is 50.94%.

 The Home Depot, Inc engages in the sale of building materials and home improvement products.
 Its products include building materials, home improvement products, lawn and garden products and decor products.
 The firm operates through the following geographical segments: U.S., Canada and Mexico.
 It offers home improvement installation services, and tool and equipment rental.